 In the event the Interference happens in the end-zone, the ball will be spotted at the 1yd line and down repeated.

-If the infraction happens after the ball is caught a 10-yard penalty occurs from point of the end of the fun and the down is not repeated.
+If a pick happens after the ball has been caught, a 10yd penalty will be assessed from the spot of the pick and down not repeated.

 10 yard penalty given when a member of the kicking team does not give the receiving team five yards to field the ball.
 In the event the referee feels it was a blatant infraction, or done in poor sportsmanship, the referee has the discretion to call a 25yd unsportsmanlike penalty.

 Receiving team has option 10-yard line no points or 35-yard line and 1 point awarded to the kicking team.
 Automatic downing of the ball can result in an Unsportsmanlike penalty with no points and 25 yd penalty – ball on the 35 yd line as a result.